Arlington Park: History

-In 1981 under the direction of track president Joseph Joyce Jr., Arlington was the home of the world's first million-dollar thoroughbred race: The Arlington Million.
-The result of that race is noted in bronze at the top of the paddock at Arlington, where a statue of jockey Bill Shoemaker riding John Henry to a come-from-behind victory over 40–1 longshot The Bart celebrates Thoroughbred racing's inaugural million-dollar race.
+In 1981, under the direction of track president Joseph Joyce Jr., Arlington was the home of the world's first million-dollar thoroughbred race: The Arlington Million.
+The result of that race was noted in bronze at the top of the paddock at Arlington, where a statue of jockey Bill Shoemaker riding John Henry to a come-from-behind victory over 40–1 longshot The Bart celebrated the event.

-Arlington entered a new era in 1983 when Richard L. Duchossois led an Illinois investment group to purchase the track from its former owners and made a pledge to continue presenting championship racing.
-That was tested on July 31, 1985, when a small fire spread quickly out of control and completely destroyed the grandstand and clubhouse.
-Unsure of the future of Arlington, the meet was moved to Hawthorne Race Course.
-Yet it was announced that the Arlington Million would still be held at Arlington International.
-On August 25, 1985, they did just that by using temporary bleachers.
-Joyce resigned in 1986 after disagreements with Duchossois.
-The track fully reopened in 1989 under a new name, Arlington International Racecourse.
+Arlington entered a new era in 1983 when Richard L. Duchossois led an Illinois investment group consisting of himself, Joyce, Sheldon Robbins, and Ralph Ross, to purchase the track from its former owners and made a pledge to continue presenting championship racing; that was tested on July 31, 1985, when a small fire spread quickly out of control and completely destroyed the grandstand and clubhouse.
+Unsure of the future of Arlington, the meeting was moved to Hawthorne Race Course, yet it was announced that the Arlington Million would still be held at Arlington International.

-In 1996, 34,000 fans jammed into Arlington to see the two-time Horse of the Year and future Hall of Famer Cigar tie the modern day record of 16 consecutive wins in the Arlington Citation Challenge.
+On August 25, 1985, this was done by bulldozing and paving over the remains of the grandstand, and setting up temporary bleachers.
+Arlington Park won a Special Eclipse Award for making the "Miracle Million" happen.

-Due to contract disputes, Arlington had no racing in 1998 and 1999.
+In 1989, three years after Joyce resigned over disagreements with Duchossois, the track was fully re-opened with a new name, Arlington International Racecourse.

-In 2000, Arlington reopened after a two-year shutdown.
-In September of that year, Churchill Downs Incorporated completed its purchase of the track.
-In 2001, Arlington reopened as Arlington Park but returned to Arlington International Racecourse in 2013.
+In 1996, 34,000 fans jammed into Arlington to see the two-time Horse of the Year and future Hall of Famer Cigar tie the then modern-day record of 16 consecutive wins in the Arlington Citation Challenge (the record Cigar tied had been set by Citation).

-Arlington hosted the 2002 Breeders' Cup World Thoroughbred Championships at their track.
+In September 2000, reopening after a two-year shutdown caused by contractual disputes preventing racing, Arlington was purchased by Churchill Downs Inc. Reverting to its old name of Arlington Park, it hosted the 2002 Breeders' Cup World Thoroughbred Championships.